-Education Safeguarding Advisory Service ESAS offers support to education providers to assist them to deliver effectively on all aspects of their safeguarding responsibilities.
-01296 387981 Secure-esasduty@buckinghamshire.gov.uk First Response Team (aka MASH) (including Early Help, Channel) The First Response Team process all new referrals to social care, including children with disabilities.
+Education Safeguarding Advisory Service 01296 387981 ESAS offers support to education providers to assist them to deliver effectively on all aspects of their safeguarding responsibilities.
+Secure- esasduty@buckinghamshire.gov.uk First Response Team (aka MASH) 01296 383962 (including Early Help, Channel) The First Response Team process all new referrals to social care, including children with disabilities.
 Referrals are assessed by the team to check the seriousness and urgency of the concerns and whether Section 17 and/or Section 47 of the Children Act 1989 apply.
-The First Response Team will ensure that the 01296 383962 Out of hours 0800 999 7677 Secure-cyp.firstresponse@buckinghamshir e.gov.uk referral reaches the appropriate team for assistance in a quick and efficient manner.
-Local Authority Designated Officer 01296 382070 (LADO) The Buckinghamshire Local Authority Designated Officer (LADO) is responsible for overseeing the management of all allegations against people in a position of trust who work with children in Buckinghamshire on either a paid or voluntary basis Secure-lado@buckinghamshire.gov.uk Bucks Family Information Service Information for families on a range of issues including childcare, finances, parenting and education 01296 383065 Buckinghamshire Safeguarding Children Partnership (BSCP) Procedures, policies and practice guidelines
+The First Response Team will ensure that the referral reaches the appropriate team for assistance in a quick and efficient manner.
+Out of hours 0800 999 7677 Secure- cypfirstresponse@buckinghamshire.gov.u k Local Authority Designated Officer 01296 382070 (LADO) The Buckinghamshire Local Authority Designated Officer (LADO) is responsible for overseeing the management of all allegations against people in a position of trust who work with children in Buckinghamshire on either a paid or voluntary basis Secure-lado@buckinghamshire.gov.uk Bucks Family Information Service Information for families on a range of issues including childcare, finances, parenting and education 01296 383293 Buckinghamshire Safeguarding Children Partnership (BSCP) Procedures, policies and practice guidelines

 Schools Web School bulletin, Safeguarding links, A-Z guide to information and services

-Buckinghamshire Council School 01296 382461

-Improvement and Traded Delivery Manager Yvette.thomas@buckinghamshire.gov.uk

-Buckinghamshire Council Prevent 01296 674784

-Co-ordinator Alisonwatts1@buckinghamshire.gov.uk

 Thames Valley Police 101

 (999 in case of

 emergency)